SirMekus/mmuo/Readme.md

 });
 ```

-If you want to use the `postRequestEvent` function, you should import it like so:
+If you prefer to use the `postRequestEvent` function, you should import it like so:
->NB: This means that your 'form' element must have an ID of **form** since we will be using our default listener for this action.
+>NB: This means that your 'form' element must have an ID of **'form'** since we will be using our default listener for this action.

 ```javascript
 import { element as $, postRequestEvent } from "mmuo";